-The New Mexico Department of Agriculture is responsible for the administration of over 30 state statutes and the rules and regulations promulgated under them.
-The statutes and rules made available here are for the public’s convenience and are meant to be used only as a reference.
-The department has made every effort to accurately reproduce these statutes here but they are not the official statutes of the state.
+NMDA is responsible for the administration of over 30 state statutes and the rules and regulations promulgated under them.
+The statutes and rules made available here are for the public’s convenience.
+They are meant to be used only as a reference.
+The department has made every effort to accurately reproduce these statutes here; however, they are not the official statutes of the state.
 The official statutes are made available on the Internet on the New Mexico Compilation Commission website.
 The official rules are available at the New Mexico Administrative Code website.
-If there are any discrepancies between versions provided here and the official version, the official version rules.
+If there are any discrepancies between versions provided here and the official version, the official version has precedence.

 During the 2017 New Mexico legislative session, Senate Bill 6 (SB 6) was passed and chaptered into law.
 SB 6 granted NMDA the authority to develop a hemp program and promulgate rules for the administration of that program, which would complement federal law.
 State statute also grants persons and institutions of higher education the ability to apply for a hemp production license through NMDA.